Brainskull24/gyangrove-backend/README.md

 HTML, CSS, JavaScript: Standard web technologies used for creating the user interface and adding interactivity to the application.
 Fetch API: Used for making asynchronous HTTP requests from the client-side JavaScript code to the backend server.

+## Design Decisions:

+### Backend API Design:

+RESTful API: The backend follows RESTful principles to provide a clear and predictable interface for interacting with the application.
+Pagination: Implemented pagination to efficiently handle large datasets, improving performance and reducing response times for the client.

 ### Database Schema:

 Event Schema: Designed to store event-related information such as event name, city, date, time, latitude, and longitude.
 This schema facilitates efficient querying and retrieval of events based on different criteria.